 In this day and age, online communication is part of daily life.
-Sharing, planning and conversing has now become heavily reliant on online means of communication, and in the centre of it all is the email.
+Sharing, planning and conversing have now become heavily reliant on online means of communication, and at the centre of it all is email.
 Knowing how to use email is critical.

 This can serve several functions and fulfil several goals if it is utilised correctly.
 You can use emails for personal messages or for mass messaging, and it’s all easy and simple.

 Making use of emails and their various functions is an effective way to send your message and achieve your goals.
 While you may be familiar with the basics of emailing, let us walk you through the unknown features and the overlooked functions that you’ve been missing out on.